denim-bluu/denim-bluu/README.md

 # About Me
 안녕!
 Hello there!
 My name is Joon.

-- 📖  I am working as an analytics engineer at Monzo
+- 📖  I am working as a data engineer / scientist @ ADIC
 - 💻 I love working with Python & Go (Rust is WIP...) + Statistics and Data in general
 ----